w3c/font-text-cg/charter/index.md

 to be solicited
 or accepted.

-* This Community Group aims to produce a proposed Charter, to be used to set up a technical group, possibly a W3C Working Group, under which members of this community should conduct technical work.
+* This Community Group aims to produce a proposed charter, to be used to set up a technical group, possibly a W3C Working Group, under which members of this community should conduct technical work.